 I like this painting: I have it on the small mirror (not even a compact, but it's Britain so you pay more and get less) that is a 'souvenir' of the British realism exhibition currently running in Edinburgh.
-It's 1939, so the woman is wearing a Lastex two-piece bathing suit (we are told in the catalogue) -- a stretchy fabric made from latex threads with genuine a textile wrapped around them.
+It's 1939, so the woman is wearing a Lastex two-piece bathing suit (we are told in the catalogue) -- a stretchy fabric made from latex threads with a genuine textile wrapped around them.
 Beats wool for swimming, anyway, which is what they wore in the previous decade.
 There is something delightful about the woman's athletic, even muscularly defined, body -- not simply posing for the viewer but just enjoying life, responding to nature, her back turned to us.
-The problem is that response doesn't seem justified by her context.
+The problem is that her response doesn't seem justified by her context.
 The spray, surely, could hardly reach her.
 Those rocks she's on: they look awfully high.
 To my eyes, she's on a high cliff, not at the water's edge.
 Try as I might even to see it as a tidal pool, I just can't.
 Unless she has the bravery -- or folly -- to dive into the sea from a great height, the whole thing seems odd.
 She is a bather, but where's the beach?
 Which goes to show that realists might be convincing but they are not necessarily truthful.

 I was looking up the 20th-century British sculptor, Dame (Jocelyn) Barbara Hepworth, when I saw this photo of her in the Daily Mail.
 It was taken in 1970.
 She died in a fire in her Cornwall cottage, which was also her studio, reportedly because she had been smoking in bed.
 (Apparently this was similar to the fate of the American actor, Jack Cassidy -- father of Sean and David.)
 The fire happened in 1975, when she was 72.
 That means that in 1970, when the photo was taken, she was 66 or 67 (depending on the month).
 Which is simply amazing.
 She doesn't look like someone easily under 70.
 She looks about 108.
 Never mind booze: that's what the sun will do to you.

 Currently reading the National Galleries of Scotland companion to an exhibit called True To Life: British Realist Painting in the 1920s and 1930s.
 I'm interested in the period, architecturally, culturally, and politically, not to mention the tiles and domestic decorations of the time, so this book will help to round that out.
-I'm also someone for whom the farther edges of both realism (e.g. Edward Hopper, Grant Wood) and abstraction (e.g. Mark Rothko, Jackson Pollock) have little or no appeal.
+I'm also someone for whom the farther edges of both realism (e.g. any serious botanical or bird artist) and abstraction (e.g. Mark Rothko, Jackson Pollock) have little or no appeal.
 So-called photorealism raises the question of why not just take a photo -- and the answer is that all art as art selects and distorts, in a different way than the camera does.
 But the visual effect of photorealism, in which the virtuosity of the illusion is the point, impresses up to that point and then rarely goes farther.
 On the other hand, an artist whose book is devoted to loose gestural painting, speed of rendering, and vivacity failed entirely to convince me: I preferred the 'before' picture where the round floats on the boats he painted were truly round, and solid like cherries, and had a pleasing density both of colour and form.
 To my eyes, his looser, more washy version (he works in watercolours) had moved in the wrong direction.
 To me, there is a sweet spot between too tight and too loose, too precise and too vague.
 It depends what one is trying to achieve, of course.
 The economical suggestiveness of Marcia Brown's 'Cinderella' illustrations is admirable.
 There are as many or more ways to find that sweet spot, and to give it new expression, as there are artists.

 To return to the True To Life exhibit: the cover of the book features a striking oil portrait, called 'By The Hills', which was painted by Gerald Leslie Brockhurst and is dated 1939.
 It features the head of a successful model, actress, and minor aristocrat, and, we are told, the arms of the painter's lover-made-second-wife.
 Apparently he judged the aristo to be too thin, though given the slimness of the existing arms, and the fact that the aristo was a healthy woman -- she lived till 2002 -- this seems rather unlikely.
 Anyway, the man was an artist: if her arms lacked sufficient fullness or shape, why not just paint them as he wished them?